elliotherriman/website/about.md

 - I don't have a third thing yet.

-- But hey, hit me up!
+- But hey, feel free to hit me up!
 Maybe we can work something out.